dell/omnia/docs/source/InstallationGuides/ConfiguringStorage/index.rst

 Fill out all required parameters in ``storage/powervault_input.yml``:

-.. warning:: Do not remove or comment any lines in the ``storage/powervault_input.yml`` file.
+.. caution:: Do not remove or comment any lines in the ``storage/powervault_input.yml`` file.

 +--------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                      | Details                                                                                                                                                                                                                                                   |